15 Adventurous Things to Do in Chiapas, Mexico

 Here, you won’t find a church of chicken sacrifices, but you will find an inspiring women’s weaving co-op that employs dozens of women in the town who weave and hand-embroider traditional textiles and clothing featuring floral patterns.

-The women, similar to those of Chamula, have their own style of clothing which can be seen throughout this village, and around San Cristobal de Las Casas, as locals often travel in between the towns to sell their fares.
+The women, similar to those of Chamula, have their own style of clothing that can be seen throughout this village, and around San Cristobal de Las Casas, as locals often travel between the towns to sell their fares.

 Zinacantán also boasts a lively Sunday market as well as Feast Days during which massive celebrations take place in honor of the town’s patron saints.